-These days, nonprofit professionals have a lot of questions surrounding their fundraising events.
-After all, the fundraising landscape is always evolving.
-But whether you’re hosting a traditional fundraiser, a digital event, or are testing a hybrid model, you will need to follow up with effective post-event messages.
+As you know, the fundraising landscape is always evolving.
+And there have never been more questions around nonprofit events.
+But whether you’re hosting a traditional fundraiser, a digital event, or using a hybrid model, you will need to follow up with effective post-event messages.

 When it comes to events, we often focus on creating a strategy for connecting with attendees beforehand.